Physical & aggregate · 2025

 +Is there pH in Columbus, OH tap water?

 Yes — Columbus, OH's 2025 Consumer Confidence Report lists pH at 7.8.
-Columbus, OH's 2025 Consumer Confidence Report shows pH at or above the federal limit (6.5 MCL).
-Measured value is 1.2× the threshold.
+Columbus, OH's 2025 report shows pH detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for pH in drinking water?